oktadev/okta-blog/_source/_posts/2021-10-27-k8s-api-server-oidc.md

 In real use cases, you may want to restrict further a group's access to specific resource types or namespaces, add multiple groups with different permissions, and so on.
 See [this](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) for different possibilities.

-Now, Let's create a k8s role that can only view pods and services in the default namespace.
+Now, let's create a k8s role that can only view pods and services in the default namespace.

 ```bash
 kubectl apply -f - <<EOF